Configuration

 Editing config

-openclaw onboard # full setup wizard
+openclaw onboard # full onboarding flow

 openclaw configure # config wizard